cappuchinese/Hanze-Bioinformatics/Thema09 - Introduction to Machine Learning/Bio-Informatica3/Notes.md

    + largest structures: 350 amino acids (40kD)
    + does not require crystallization
 3. Prediction
-   1. Homology modelling (comparative modelling).
+   1. Homology modeling (comparative modelling).
 This is most useful when a template (protein of interest) can be matched to proteins of known structures. (<50% sequence recognition)
    2. Fold recognition (threading).
 A target sequence lacks identifiable sequence matches end yet may have folds in common with proteins of knows structure. (<35%)
    3. Ab initio prediction (template-free modelling). (<20%)